Denver Mukamba

-Denver Mukamba (born 21 December 1992) is a Zimbabwean footballer, who currently plays for Zimbabwe Premier Soccer League side Ngezi Platinum and the Zimbabwe national team.
+Denver Mukamba (born 21 December 1992) is a Zimbabwean footballer, who currently plays for Zimbabwe Premier Soccer League side Dynamos F.C. and the Zimbabwe national team.

 Career

 Club

 Mukamba's professional career began with Kiglon, from Kiglon he went on to join Dynamos in 2011 where he won two Zimbabwe Premier Soccer Leagues, two Mbada Diamonds Cups and one Soccer Star of the Year award.
 He also had a trial with Maritzburg United.
 At the start of 2013 he left Dynamos and Zimbabwe behind to sign for South African club Bidvest Wits.
 He made just 9 league appearances for the club over two seasons, this was partly due to him being loaned out for the 2014-15 season to the University of Pretoria.

 For Tuks, he made 20 appearances and scored 3 goals in all competitions before returning to Bidvest.
 Upon returning to Bidvest, Mukamba was immediately signed by Jomo Cosmos.
 His debut for Jomo came on 13 September 2014 in a home defeat to Platinum Stars.
 After 14 appearances and 2 goals in all competitions in 2015–16, Mukamba was released by Jomo and subsequently signed by former club Dynamos.
 In 2018, Mukamba was loaned out to Caps United after having some problems with his Coach Lloyd Mutasa.
 Mukamba was then frozen out at Dynamos by Lloyd Mutasa, leading to the loan deal.

 In January 2019, Mukamba joined Manica Diamonds.
 He then moved to Chapungu United in the summer 2019, before joining Ngezi Platinum in January 2020.

+January 2023, Denver returned to Dynamos where he is currently playing.